-Kangana Ranaut Wants Deepika Padukone To Apologize For TikTok Challenge On Chhapaak Look!
+Kangana Ranaut Wants Deepika Padukone To Apologise For TikTok Challenge On Chhapaak Look!

 She further added, "The people who are hurt like my sister should be apologised to.
 This is not a make-up look and nobody should try and achieve it.
 That kind of insensitivity should be apologised for and there is no harm in doing that because we all make mistakes."

-On being asked about her reaction to Deepika's recent visit to JNU to express solidarity with injured students who were attacked by a mob, Kangana said, "I think women should support women and I am not somebody to comment on what Deepika has done or should have done.
-She was exercising her democratic right, but if I were given the choice I would never stand behind the Tukde Tukde gang.
+On being asked about her reaction to Deepika Padukone s recent visit to the Jawaharlal Nehru University (JNU) to express solidarity with injured students who were attacked by a mob, Kangana said, "I think women should support women and I am not somebody to comment on what Deepika has done or should have done.
+She was exercising her democratic right, but if I were given the choice I would never stand behind the Tukde Tukde gang."

-Earlier, Kangana's sister Rangoli Chandel mocked Deepika Padukone in her tweet when the latter celebrated the success of her organization 'Live Love Laugh' where she wrote, "What is happening here?
+Earlier, Kangana's sister Rangoli Chandel mocked Deepika in her tweet when the latter celebrated the success of her organisation 'Live Love Laugh' where she wrote, "What is happening here?
 Is this depression?
 These are the people who raise issues against the word 'mental' but are dancing like guests at a wedding on videos about depression.
 What a disgusting way to rake publicity in the name of depression."

 Speaking about films, Kangana's upcoming projects include Panga, Thalaivi and Dhaakad.